vikeshkhanna/graph-editor/README.md

-# Graph Editor
+# Graft

-This in-browser graph editor is based on [rkirsling's directed graph editor](http://bl.ocks.org/rkirsling/5001347).
+Graft is an in-browser graph editor based on [rkirsling's directed graph editor](http://bl.ocks.org/rkirsling/5001347).
 The new features in this implementation are -

-1. Download adjacency list - Available
+1. Download adjacency list, edge list and node list.
-2. Support for directed and undirected graphs - In progress
+2. Support for directed and undirected graphs.
-3. Customise node ids - In progress
+3. Customise node ids and add abitrary attributes to nodes.